 Example: Ytterbium-doped Double-clad Fiber Amplifier for 975 nm

 As another example, we try to modify our amplifier such that it can amplify signals at 975 nm.
 As this is the wavelength where we got a lot of ASE in an example case of part 4, one could expect to easily get a lot of gain there when pumping at 940 nm.
 However, that doesn't work at all, as one can see in Figure 7:

-We produce a lot of forward and backward ASE, which peaks at 1075 nm in forward direction and at 1035 nm in backward direction (see Figure 8).
+We produce a lot of forward and backward ASE, which peaks at roughly 1040 nm, with a slight difference between forward and backward direction (see Figure 8).
 At 975 nm, there is a huge absorption of nearly 5500 dB.
+(The absorption coefficient at 975 nm is rather high, and we have a lot of ytterbium in the fiber.)
 Stronger pumping would not help; we would only produce more long-wavelength ASE.

 The problem is that if the average Yb excitation rises, we get a lot of gain in the long-wavelength region (generating strong ASE) long before we have 50% excitation, where the positive gain at 975 nm starts.
 That huge long-wavelength gain essentially results from the fact that we have a large amount of Yb in our fiber.
 In principle, a much shorter fiber would help: with 3 m instead of 50 m, we could get 33 dB gain at 975 nm for 20 W of pump power.
 However, the pump absorption is then very inefficient, so we could convert only a small part of the pump power into signal power at 975 nm.

 - Good pump absorption despite the limited pump overlap with the core requires that we put a lot of laser-active dopant into the fiber core.

 - With so much dopant, a small average excitation density is sufficient to create a large long-wavelength gain, while it is by far not sufficient to provide gain at shorter wavelengths.